BreweryTeam/Gringotts/README.md

-# Gringotts
+# Malts

-An expansive 'playervaults' style plugin that incorporates a warehouse for mass item storage.
+An open-source and free Vaults plugin that incorporates a warehouse for mass item storage.

 > [!IMPORTANT]
 > This project is currently in beta!
-> Support is only guaranteed for the latest versions on PaperMC-based servers.

 Beta builds can be found on Modrinth and Hangar: